ManifoldScholar/manifold-docusaurus/docs/using/reading_groups.md

 - **Archive** button.
 This removes a Reading Group from your My Reading Groups view.
 To be clear, selecting this option is user specific and will not affect how and where the Reading Group or annotations associated with it display for other users.
 An archived group can be reactivated at any time.
 Use the **Active/Archived** dropdown menu to view archived groups and then use the **Activate** button to return the group to My Reading Groups.
 - **Edit** button.
 Opens a drawer to the right that allows you to edit the group settings (see [Create a Reading group](../using/reading_groups#create-a-reading-group)).

-:::info Don't See the My Reading Groups Tab?
+:::info Don’t See the My Reading Groups Tab?
 You need to have an account on the Manifold instance and be **logged in**, in order to see the **My Reading Groups** tab.
 :::